Thursday, May 24, 2007

 now i have quoted our founding fathers, congress, the supreme court, abe lincoln, martin luther, the pope and others about this subject. if you feel that you are more qualified to render an opinion on the subject than these people i must contend that you are a moron and your opinion does not count.

-killing people has been against the law since day one in this country and it hasn't stopped anyone from killing, whether with a gun, knife, poison or other method. our countries drug laws are a shinning example of how well legislation works. all narcotics are illegal but if i wanted, i could score almost any illicit substance in less than an hour and i have been out of that scene for many years. just look what prohibition did to this country. everybody kept drinking and organized crime became rampant. to even hope that morality can be legislated is showing extreme ignorance.
+our founding fathers intended for every man to be armed. if you spend any time researching the subject it is very clear. if more good guys toted guns, the bad guys would be approaching extinction by now. killing people has been against the law since day one in this country and it hasn't stopped anyone from killing, whether with a gun, knife, poison or other method. our countries drug laws are a shinning example of how well legislation works. all narcotics are illegal but if i wanted, i could score almost any illicit substance in less than an hour and i have been out of that scene for many years. just look what prohibition did to this country. everybody kept drinking and organized crime became rampant. to even hope that morality can be legislated is showing extreme ignorance.

 the essence of the true problem at v.t. was not one particular lunatics possession of a gun with intent towards malice. the real issue is the fact that the cops nor any of the victims were armed. if just one of the students, professors or cops had been packing the outcome could have been much different.